redhat-developer/lsp4ij/docs/LSPApi.md

 LSP4IJ can help incorporate a file's semantic tokens information so that it's readily available and can be used to implement specific behavior based on whether an element is a declaration or reference, string or numeric literal, comment, etc., based on the reported semantic tokens.
 This is implemented via a custom `FileViewProviderFactory` and `FileViewProvider`.
-LSP4IJ includes default implementations of these for TextMate files which otherwise lack PSI element structure, and it provides a simple way for other file types to gain access to the same features.
+LSP4IJ includes default implementations of these for TextMate files and plain text files associated with abstract files types which otherwise lack PSI element structure, and it provides a simple way for other file types to gain access to the same features.

 #### LSPSemanticTokensFileViewProviderFactory